RubyRubenstahl/XT2-Standalone-Starter/README.md

 #### Test cues

 For the test cues I've included both RGB and CMY versions.
 The RGB cues work well for testing LED fixtures when you can view them directly.
 When a fixture is behind diffusion, however, it can be difficult to see a node that is missing a color because the spot below just becomes a bit dimmer.
 Using CMY, however, it becomes much more obvious because, instead of just having a dim spot the color will display wrong.
 For example if you are using magenta (red + blue) and a blue LED is out there will be one spot that is just red, standing out well through diffusion.

+#### Holiday triggers
+This show file is configured to provide scheduling of holidays with as little extra work as possible.

+The holiday triggers are arranged into two sections.
+All triggers with a comment beginning with "HOLIDAY: " are intended to have their action changed by the user to perform the desired function.

+The triggers with a comment starting with "FLOATING: " are not intended to be edited by the user.
+They will call the trigger label corresponding to the "HOLIDAY: " trigger.
+This allows for the action to be defined only in one place for each holiday.

+Holiday/observance cues are fired at 5:01 am.
+There is also a Daily Show trigger that is defined (but without an action) to start the daily look at 5:00 am .
+With this arrangement, the daily look will be started every day, but overridden by the holiday look if there is one that day.

 ####  Utility Scripts